CartoDB/carto-vl/docs/guides/06-style-by-value.md

 [Example](https://cartodb.github.io/carto-vl/example/mapbox.html#eyJhIjoiY3JvcF9sb3NzXzIwMTciLCJiIjoiIiwiYyI6ImNhcnRvZ2wiLCJkIjoiaHR0cHM6Ly97dXNlcn0uY2FydG8uY29tIiwiZSI6IndpZHRoOiA1XG5jb2xvcjogcmFtcChidWNrZXRzKCRjb21tb2RpdHlfbmFtZSwnU09ZQkVBTlMnLCAnUklDRScsICdXSEVBVCcpLCBQcmlzbSkiLCJmIjp7ImxuZyI6LTk2LjExNjkyMzY3OTM0Nzc5LCJsYXQiOjQ3LjU1MjE2MDkwNTk5MjExfSwiZyI6My4wNjg0NTQxMjAzMzc2Mjg4fQ==)

 ### Showing the Most Common Categories
-The map below uses the expression `top` to retrieve the top 4 values in the `commodity_name` field.
+The map below uses the  [top expression](https://carto.com/developers/carto-vl/reference/#cartoexpressionstop) to retrieve the top 4 values in the `commodity_name` field.
 Each of those categories category will be colored with a unique color and all other features will be colored as `others`.

 ```
 width: 5